 - 2.6.1 ATS airspaces shall be classified and designated in accordance with the following; - Class A. IFR flights only are permitted, all flights are provided with air traffic control service and are separated from each other. - Class B. IFR and VFR flights are permitted, all flights are provided with air traffic control service and are separated from each other. - Class C. IFR and VFR flights are permitted, all flights are provided with air traffic control service and IFR flights are separated from other IFR flights and from VFR flights.
 VFR flights are separated from IFR flights and receive traffic information in respect of other VFR flights. - Class D. IFR and VFR flights are permitted and all flights are provided with air traffic control service, IFR flights are separated from other IFR flights and receive traffic information in respect of VFR flights, VFR flights receive traffic information in respect of all other flights. - Class E. IFR and VFR flights are permitted, IFR flights are provided with air traffic control service and are separated from other IFR flights.
 All flights receive traffic information as far as is practical.
-Class E shall not be used for control zones. - Class F. IFR and VFR flights are permitted, all participating IFR flights receive an air traffic advisory service and all flights receive flight information service if requested.
+Class E shall not be used for control zones.

-Class G. IFR and VFR flights are permitted and receive flight information service if requested.
+Class F. IFR and VFR flights are permitted, all participating IFR flights receive an air traffic advisory service and all flights receive flight information service if requested.